ludocode/onramp/docs/virtual-machine.md

 The parent process of a program (the VM or otherwise) must assemble this table somewhere in memory accessible to the program and pass a pointer to it in `r0`.
 The memory may be read-only or writeable; the program must not attempt to modify the table.

 The process info table and its associated information (system call table, command-line arguments, environment variables, working directory) cannot be written to or executed by the program.
 An attempt by the program to write to or execute bytecode from these addresses is undefined behaviour.
-(VMs typically do not enforce this, but the restriction is important in order to simplify certain tools including the shell in the bootstrap process.)
+(VMs typically do not enforce this, but this restriction may simplify certain VMs, and it is important in order to simplify certain tools including the shell in the bootstrap process.)